andrew henderson menu

 If you do the math, the total investment for a period of five years, for example, is a minimum of €250,000.
 And, suddenly, Latvia is no longer a ‘dirt cheap’ proposition.

 Still, lots of investors choose to go the business investment route in Latvia.
-Over 40% opt-in because a €50,000 investment to bring your entire family to Europe is a good price to pay.
+Most probably opt-in because a €50,000 investment to bring your entire family to Europe is a good price to pay.

 And, if you’re running a legitimate business with a decent turnover, the €40,000 in annual tax shouldn’t be a hard feat.